-MORAGA: The Moraga Art Gallery announces a new show entitled “ALEGRIA – Happiness and Art” highlighting the bright, colorful figurative paintings by Angelica Samame, and the bold line and form featured in ceramics by Cuong Ta.
-The show opens August 13 and will run through October 25, 2014.
-There will be an opening reception to see the exhibit and meet the gallery’s artists on Saturday, August 16 from 5:00 to 7:00 pm.
+MORAGA: The Moraga Art Gallery announces the show, “Waters of the Koi”, highlighting the bright, colorful abstract paintings of Heather Metcalf, and the exquisitely turned-wood platters, bowls and vases of Jacques Blumer.
+The show opens October 29 and will run through January 11, 2015.
+There will be an opening reception to see the exhibit and meet the gallery’s artists on Saturday, November 1 from 5:00 to 7:00 pm.
 The reception is free and the public is invited to attend.

 The show also includes works by the gallery’s 16 resident artists and several guest artists.

 The gallery is located at 522 Center Street, Rheem Shopping Center, in Moraga.
 It is open Wednesday through Sunday from 12 noon to 5:00 p.m.

 For more information, visit the our website: www.moragaartgallery.com, call 925-376-5407 or email firstname.lastname@example.org.